DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

     {{< /highlight >}}
 This allows to automatically limit the products a user can interact with.

-To prevent authorization creep, old AzureAD groups a user is not having anymore can be deleted with the following env. parameter:
+To prevent authorization creep, old Azure AD groups a user is not having anymore can be deleted with the following environment parameter:

     {{< highlight python >}}
     DD_SOCIAL_AUTH_AZUREAD_TENANT_OAUTH2_GROUPS_FILTER